micmejia/bible-dump/NKJV/Ephesians/Eph 5.md

 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord _does_ the church.

 ###### 30
-For we are members of His body, [^h]of His flesh and of His bones.
+For we are members of His body, of His flesh and of His bones.

 ###### 31
 "For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh."